LukaszProkop/library/README.md

 # library
-Spring DataBase h2 with authors, books and publishers
+Spring DataBase h2 with authors, books and publishers ...in progress...